luizbgomide/EclipsePhase2e-ptbr/src/11/07-jupiter.md

 Liberty is the capital and largest city in the Jovian Republic.
 It’s a mix of deep factories and farms churning out the materials to keep the Republic running, a government town where lobbyists and moralists compete for time with the Senate, and an authoritarian police state.
 People here wake up, go to work, come home, and keep their heads down.

-Venture far enough into the outer tunnels and deep chambers of Liberty and the Junta's control recedes.
+Venture far enough into the outer tunnels and deep chambers of Liberty and the Junta’s control recedes.
 These are, remarkably, some of the poorest and most dangerous slums in the Solar System.
 Some areas are such a crime-ridden free-for-all that security forces refuse to enter; the Junta simply acts like the people there don’t exist.

 Liberty Station hangs in geosynchronous orbit over the city.
 A space elevator was planned to connect the two, but the project was abandoned when resources were redirected.
 The station is the main shipyard for the Junta; the Space Force keeps a quarter of its fleet here at any time, and the spiderweb-like arms and legs jutting out from the original asteroid supply hundreds of ships in various stages of construction or refit.